courtney-maynard/data440/hw9/final_exam_report.md

 ### Q3: Confusion Matrix
-Draw a confusion matrix for the classification results, created using a table in Markdown not using another program or a screenshot of an image
+Draw a confusion matrix for the classification results, created using a table in Markdown not using another program or a screenshot of an image.

 **A: Based on the results in the confusion matrix, how well did the classifier perform?**